arunoruto/flake/.github/README.md

 - [Ultimate NixOS Guide | Flakes | Home-manager](https://www.youtube.com/watch?v=a67Sv4Mbxmc) gives a good introduction for beginners, and introduces flakes and how to use them to configure the system
 - [Modularize NixOS and Home Manager | Great Practices](https://www.youtube.com/watch?v=vYc6IzKvAJQ) shows how to organize the files and make them easier to manage
 - [Nixvim: Neovim Distro Powered By Nix](https://www.youtube.com/watch?v=b641h63lqy0): configure neovim the nix way!
-- [Is NixOS The Best Gaming Distro | Linux Gaming Setup]: nix can be used for gaming too!
+- [Is NixOS The Best Gaming Distro | Linux Gaming Setup](https://www.youtube.com/watch?v=qlfm3MEbqYA): nix can be used for gaming too!
 This video gives nice tips to configure your system for a specific hardware too

 [Ampersand](https://www.youtube.com/watch?v=nLwbNhSxLd4) has a nice video about configuring a NixOS system similar to vimjoyer's `Ultimate NixOS Guide | Flakes | Home-Manager`